Frequently Asked Questions

-If you do not call before digging, it is quite possible that you will dig into a buried utility line and potentially create a life threatening situation.
+If you do not call before digging, it is quite possible that you will dig into a buried utility line and potentially create a life-threatening situation, you can be fined, or even cause an outage to an essential utility service.
 Even if you have used the service before and you think you know where the lines are, you need to call before every digging project to protect yourself.
 Remember, it is a free service!

 Damaging a telephone or fiber optic line may not only cause you inconvenience by the loss of your telephone, cable TV or internet service, but could deprive the neighborhood of emergency assistance, which would prevent law enforcement and emergency personnel to get the information they need to keep you and your community safe.
 Damaging gas lines could result in serious burn injuries and escaping gas could result in a community evacuation.
 Damaging an electrical line could cause electrocution.

 Is SC811 a state agency?

 No, SC811 is a not-for-profit funded by its members, the majority being facility operators.

 Why do I need to be a member?

 §58-36-50(B) All operators are required to join the association and utilize the services of the notification center.
 It is required by law in South Carolina.
 An operator is defined as “can be defined any person, public utility, communications and cable service provider, municipality, electrical utility, electric and telephone cooperatives, and the South Carolina Public Service Authority as defined in Titles 5, 6, 33, and 58, Code of Laws of South Carolina, 1976, who owns or operates a facility for commercial purposes in the State of South Carolina.
 Our state statute also has penalties if you do not join SC811.